Landlord Software UK: The Complete Guide for 2026

 Do I need landlord software for Making Tax Digital?

-If your property income exceeds £50,000, MTD becomes mandatory from April 2026 (dropping to £30,000 from April 2027).
-You will need MTD-compatible software to submit quarterly digital returns.
-Read our full guide to Making Tax Digital for landlords for details on what is required.
+If your qualifying property income exceeds £50,000, MTD has been mandatory since 6 April 2026, and the threshold drops to £30,000 in April 2027.
+You need MTD-compatible software to keep digital records and submit quarterly updates.
+Read our guide to Making Tax Digital for landlords and our MTD software comparison.

 Is landlord software better than spreadsheets?